 However, if you’ve been out of law school for several years, you can ask professional mentors or supervisors to write them for you.

 Likely the most dreaded part of a law school application, UC Law San Francisco also requires a personal statement for admission consideration.
 This personal statement should tell the committee more about who you are, what you value, and what you can bring to the UC San Francisco legal community.

 There is no page limit on this statement, which gives you more freedom to express yourself!

-Source: UC Hastings
+Source: UC Law SF

 Since the admissions committee begins to review applications in October, it is recommended that you submit yours around then to maximize your chances of acceptance.
 Applicants that wait until April to submit their applications will be competing for even fewer spots!